Tahquamenon Falls

 Upper Falls Winter Activities at Tahquamenon Falls

 The best winter views are at the Brink Viewing Deck, located approximately 1/4 mile from the main entrance.
 Turn right at the trailhead map sign and follow the fence to the viewing platform steps.
-Be sure to peek through the trees while hiking to catch the spectacular views of one the best frozen waterfalls in Michigan from the upper trail!

 The Awesome Mitten - Winter Adventures At Tahquamenon Falls State Park